feature-flow/twotieredkanban/doc/valuenator.rst

 While you'll usually drag tasks across boards state by state in one direction, Valuenator doesn't enforce this.
 You can skip states.
-You can drag tasks between from one feature to another.
+You can drag tasks from one feature to another.
 You can drag tasks to feature columns, turning them into features.
 You drag empty features to task columns making them tasks.

 Features don't have to be done to be moved to the Bag.
 The Bag is a place to put features you don't want to think about any more.
 You may